0333 5330606

 If you would like urgent advice on employment tribunal claims, please contact us as soon as possible.

-This web page should be read in conjunction with the web pages EMPLOYMENT TRIBUNAL CLAIMS and EMPLOYMENT TRIBUNAL PROCEDURE
+This web page should be read in conjunction with the web pages EMPLOYMENT TRIBUNAL CLAIMS, EMPLOYMENT TRIBUNAL PROCEDURE and EMPLOYMENT TRIBUNAL COMPENSATION

-We set out below the estimated legal costs for bringing and defending employment tribunal claims for unfair dismissal and/or wrongful dismissal.
-Within the examples, we have made some assumptions and included some of the most common factors which may increase or decrease the legal costs:
+We set out below the estimated legal fees for bringing and defending employment tribunal claims for unfair dismissal and/or wrongful dismissal.
+Within the examples, we have made some assumptions and included some of the most common factors which may increase or decrease the legal fees:

-VAT is charges at 20% on all legal costs.
+VAT is charges at 20% on all legal fees.

 Factors that could make a case more complex are: